nicholas-alonzo/GitHub-Repo-Analysis/README.md

 ## Pull Requests: Characteristics and Successful Merges
 1. What are the most common words shared among the titles of merged pull requests?
 (Q - HP)
     - Show with a barplot or word cloud (Finished)
-2. Are merged pull requests typically open by core contributors or external contributors?
+2. Are pull requests typically open by core contributors or external contributors?
 (N - HP) (Finished)
+    - What percent of pull requests are merged and not merged?
+    - Are merged pull requests typically open by core contributors or external contributors?

 ## Issues and Pull Requests
-1. What does the relationship of issues opened and opened pull requests look like?
+1. What does the relationship of opened issues and pull requests look like?
 (N - HP)
     - Show with a scatter plot (Finished)
-2. What percentage of pull requests attempt to close referenced issues??
+2. What percentage of pull requests attempt to close referenced issues?
 (N - HP)
-    - Was the issue opened by the person who opened the pull request?
+    - What percentage of issues referenced in the pull request were opened by the same user?
     - Are the issues resolved more by core contributors or external contributors?
+    - What is the relative time between when a pull request is opened and references an issue?

 ## Final Report Link ([here](https://goo.gl/HQHdrx))